Description

 2) Purging your freediving snorkel on the surface can lead to a blackout.
 When you reach the surface, your snorkel is filled with water.
 To breathe, you need to purge the water forcefully from your snorkel, and the sudden pressure drop in the lungs can lead to a blackout.

-3) At depth or when you break the surface and are diving at your limit, the brain might think that the mouth is open and could (unconsciously) inhale and thus would you inhale all the water in your snorkel.
+3) At depth, or when you break the surface and are diving at your limit, the brain might think that the mouth is open and could (unconsciously) inhale, and thus, you would inhale all the water in your snorkel.

 Reviews